Common Career Mistakes and How to Avoid Them

 What are some common errors people make when choosing an occupation?

-How can I avoid following the wrong career track?
+How can I avoid following the wrong career path?

-Do you think it is ever late to make a change in your career?
+Is it ever too late to make a change in careers?

-How can I stand out in my field of choice?
+How can I stand out in my chosen field?

 Conclusion